What is meant by Corneal Transplant?

-When can i return to work?
+When can I return to work after the transplant?

-Will my eye colour change after surgery?
+Will my eye color change after surgery?

 What precautions would I require after the surgery?